 Halloween produces more than its fair share of landfill junk, but there are ways to indulge in a little fright-night tomfoolery without generating all the fearsome rubbish that causes really scary stuff like climate change.
 Here, to get you started, are just a few:

 Make a costume out of stuff you've already got.
-You don't want to be one of the twelve Lamesky McLamersons to show up at your Halloween party as a generic, costume-in-a-bag catwoman.
+You don't want to be one of the 12 Lamesky McLamersons to show up at your Halloween party as a generic, costume-in-a-bag catwoman.
 Lame.
-Instead, go as:
+Instead, go with one of these homemade costumes ideas:

 The hungry caterpillar -- Wear all green, and pin 16 white socks in two rows down your frontside.
 Great for kids.